 Explores the basis for American Law by examining various theories of jurisprudence, or philosophies of law, and the goals and objectives of law.
 Distinguishes law from other forms of social control, and looks at the impact of law on society.

 Survey of the major content areas of psychology including physiology, perception, motivation, learning, cognition, personality, developmental, abnormal and social.

 The Academy has been very successful over the years in placing our students in some of the most prestigious colleges and universities in the nation.
 Our students have been accepted in the following schools; University of Pennsylvania, Boston College, Boston University, Fordham University, New York University, Villanova University, Loyola University, Drew University, Providence College, The College of New Jersey, Parsons New School for Design, Rensselaer Institute of Technology, Cooper Union for the Advancement of Science and Art , the University of Rochester, The George Washington University, Bryn Mawr College, the University of Chicago, Bucknell University and Georgetown University.

-Click here to read more about our Guidance Office and college placement.
-Remember that we are happy to help in any way to ensure that the process is smooth and pleasant.
+Please use the College Acceptance Handbook to help in the college process.
+Remember that the Guidance Office is happy to help in any way to ensure that the process is smooth and pleasant.

 phone – 973-744-1156 Extension 17